chaelin0722/chaelin0722/README.md

 🌱 M.S. candidate in IT Engineering

+🌱 I am interested in solving the problem of making predictions based on a limited number of samples

-🌱 studying FER(Facial Expression Recognition) and GAN(Generative Adversarial Net).
+🌱 I am studying FER(Facial Expression Recognition) and GAN(Generative Adversarial Networks)

 <br>